alvarotrigo/fullPage.js/README.md

 ### Open source license
 If you are creating an open source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use fullPage under the terms of the GPLv3.

-**The credit comments in the JavaScript and CSS files should be kept intact** (even after combination or minification)
+**You will have to provide a prominent notice that fullPage.js is in use.
+The credit comments in the JavaScript and CSS files should be kept intact** (even after combination or minification).

 [Read more about fullPage's license](https://alvarotrigo.com/fullPage/pricing/).